Skip to content

 Many of you may have received the email directly from the DEC regarding SPDES - sharing with our members, just in case you did not receive:

 DOW is developing standard procedures for the construction and operation of geothermal wells.
-As part of this process, DOW has developed a flowchart to assist interested parties in navigating DOW’s discharge permitting process.
-DEC Geothermal-Cuttings_Flowchart_360-Series Additionally, a new mailbox (SPDESgeothermal@dec.ny.gov) has been created to address discharge permitting questions relating to geothermal installation projects.
+As part of this process, DOW has developed a flowchart NYSDEC Geothermal SPDES Discharge Flowchart 6.20.25 to assist interested parties in navigating DOW’s discharge permitting process.
+Additionally, a new mailbox (SPDESgeothermal@dec.ny.gov) has been created to address discharge permitting questions relating to geothermal installation projects.
 Please get in touch with this mailbox for discharge-related questions going forward.

 For other NYSDEC permits that may be needed for your geothermal projects, please contact the regional Division of Environmental Permits (DEP) mailbox where the project is located.
 A statewide listing of DEP mailboxes is available at: DEC Statewide Offices: Contact Information By Location - NYSDEC.